BradleyChatha/jcli/README.md

 Notice the "Usage:" line.
 The `[mode]` has now become `<[mode]>` to indicate it is optional.

-So now let's test that the argument is now in fact optional.
+So now let's test that the argument is now in fact optional:

 ```bash
 # Even (implicitly Normal)